 Posted Jun 01, 2016

-You've probably heard of post-traumatic growth.
+You may have heard of post-traumatic growth.
 It's been touted in the New York Times ("the surprisingly positive flip side of PTSD"), studied in countless empirical papers, and sermonized in TED talks, books, and academic research centers.
 It's one of those zeitgeist ideas upon which entire empires are built: First, we had PTSD, but now we have post-traumatic growth.

 It's an immensely appealing idea.
 Who wouldn't want it to be true?